Greenway Mortgage COVID-19 Information

 What are my current options for after the 90-day forbearance period?

 A reinstatement: This is where you make up missed payments in a lump sum to bring your account current and continue to make regular, on time payments.
-While that’s the best option, we understand not everyone will be able to do that.
+While that’s the quickest way to get back on track, we understand not everyone will be able to do that.

 A repayment plan: This is where you work to bring your loan current over time by making monthly payments in excess of your contractual payment amount.

 An extension of your forbearance: If your situation has not changed, or is still unstable, we can look to extend your forbearance another 90-days.
-But remember, any payments suspended during forbearance will still be due at the end of the forbearance period.
+But remember, any payments suspended during forbearance will still be due at the end of the forbearance period unless additional assistance is requested.

-Each of these options have their pros and cons and may have additional eligibility and qualification requirements.
+Each of these options has their pros and cons, and may have additional eligibility and qualification requirements.
 That is why it is important that we stay in contact throughout your forbearance term so that we can work together to determine the right solution that’s tailored to your unique situation.

 I’m hearing a lot in the news about mortgage forgiveness and payment deferrals.
 Is that an option for me?